How to Move Email from cPanel to a New Hosting Provider

 Before You Start

-- IMAP server hostname (old and new hosting)
+- IMAP hostname (old and new)

-- IMAP port (usually 993 SSL/TLS)
+- Port (usually 993 SSL/TLS)

 - Full email address as username